bibleexchange/courses/church-history/100_apostolic-church/apostolic-church.md

 ### Philip's preaching

 He established a church in Samaria (Acts 8:14—17).
 This church was recognized by the Apostles.
 This was the first church outside of Judaism.
-He also founded churches in Gaza, Joppa and Caesarea (Acts 8:40).
+He also founded churches in Gaza, Joppa, and Caesarea (Acts 8:40).

 ### Peter's preaching

 Peter preached the Gospel in Cornelius' house.
 The Gentiles received the Holy Ghost while Peter was preaching (Acts 10:44—48).

-### Saul's Conversion
+### Saul's conversion

 Jesus confronted Saul on the road to Damascus.
 He became a powerful preacher to both Jews and Gentiles (Acts 9:19—22).
 Saul's name was changed to Paul.
 Paul became the mighty apostle to the Gentiles.

+### Paul's missionary journeys

+Paul took several missionary journeys to spread the Gospel.
+Paul established churches at Philippi, Thessalonica, Berea, Athens, and Corinth.
+He formed the seven churches of Asia either directly or indirectly (Acts 19:10).
+The churches were established though much suffering (II Cor.
+11:23—28).

 ## The Church among the Gentiles

 ### The Council at Jerusalem AD 48 (Acts 15:5—20)

-The Apostles called a council of elders together to settle the question of whether the Gentiles should keep theceremonial Law of Moses.
+The Apostles called a council of elders together to settle the question of whether the Gentiles should keep the ceremonial Law of Moses.
 Some of the people were insisting that the Gentilesbe circumcised (vs. 5).
 The council concluded that the ceremonial Law was not binding on the Gentiles.

 ### The leaders of the Church (Gal.
 2:9)

 #### The Apostle Peter

 The Apostle Peter was the spokesman among the Apostles.
 He assisted James at the Jerusalem Church.
-History records Peter wasmartyred in Rome about AD 67.
+History records Peter was martyred in Rome about AD 67.

 #### The Apostle Paul (Romans 11:13)